r1cdev/touchosc-reaktor-toybox-tp/README.md

 	- rand
 	- glitch
 - **Snapshots:** up to 4 to store and recall sequencer values
-- Link: Link changes in command values
+- Link: Link changes in control values
 - Clear: Initialize values
 - Reset: Reset to start position
 - Transpose: +24 to -24 interval keyboard